jurek-a/aai2025-refs/README.md

      - 10 is Naive Bayes
      - 14 is Nearest neighbour
      - 16 is supervised linear dimension reduction
   - This book contains a ton of references, lots of exercises and examples.
-Computer scientist or physicists in nature writing about foundations with lots of glossing over detail, and that's maybe just what you need.
+Computer scientist or physicists in nature writing about foundations glossing over detail, and that's maybe just what you need but in order to understand Barber's regurgirated summaries of works of other and how things really work it is actually bettter to read referenced works - for me it was necessary for this "to stick"
-  - The supporting example Matlab code is not very strighforward, expect effort from the user and needs a good review (tbd)
+  - The supporting example Matlab code is not strighforward, user effort required needs a good review (tbd)

 4. ISL - Introduction to Statistical Learning
    - this is a poor-man's verion of the ESL by Hastie Tibshirani from 2001 (or applied version stripped of some rigour and theory)